dbbs-lab/glia/docs/source/usage.rst

-Glia is an asset manager for NEURON.
-It collects mod files from different pip packages and compiles them into a central library that is automatically loaded into NEURON.
-This removes the need for compiling folder after folder with cluttered, duplicated mod files and allows you to focus on using these mechanisms across multiple models.
+Glia is an NMODL asset manager.
+It can be used with Arbor and NEURON to automatically compile, build, and import assets at runtime.
+The asset manager caches compiled results and automatically recompiles it when the source code or environment changes.

-Packaging your mod files as a Glia package allows you to distribute them as dependencies of your Python models and delegates the installation, distribution, versioning and archiving of your assets to Python's packet manager pip.
+Packaging your mod files as a Glia package allows you to distribute them as dependencies of your Python models and delegates the installation, distribution, versioning and archiving of your assets to your favorite Python package manager.

-To create Glia packages, check out the CLI tool `Astrocyte
-<https://astrocyte.readthedocs.io/en/latest/>`_.
-Astrocyte also allows you to organize
-your personal mod collection!

 Usage
 =====

 Glia can be installed from pip::

-   pip install nrn-glia
+   pip install nmodl-glia

 Glia will check whether packages have been added, changed or removed  and will recompile and load the library if necessary.
 This means that except for importing Glia there's not